MARKETING ANALYTICS2025-10-13

 For example, to calculate the value of both direct mail and online advertising together, you would have to incorporate response data from each medium.

-Many marketers have found that the results from multi touch models are more reliable and useful than single-touch models.
+Many marketers have found that the results from multi-touch models are more reliable and valuable than single-touch models.

 Both attribution models give valuable insights into where your marketing dollars are best spent.